 One of the most famous art festivals in South Africa is the Klein Karoo Nasionale Kunstefees (KKNK).
 While this tradition began in the year 1994, it has grown exponentially to become nothing less than a movement.
-Visual and performing arts of South Africa are celebrated in Oudtshoorn in March every year.
+The visual and performing arts of South Africa are celebrated in Oudtshoorn in March every year.

 Hermanus Whale Festival

-One of the first and probably the only eco-marine festival of South Africa, Hermanus Whale Festival celebrates the ocean and its majestic habitants.
+One of the first and probably the only eco-marine festival of South Africa, Hermanus Whale Festival celebrates the ocean and its majestic inhabitants.
 September is the best time to go whale watching, with the famous Southern Right Whales putting up quite a show.

 Robertson Wacky Wine Weekend

 Head to the best of the wine festivals in South Africa, the Robertson Wacky Wine Weekend.
 Just as it sounds, it is one of the most happening and fun events to be a part of.
 Not only are the exquisite wines celebrated here, but couple that with multi-cuisine delicacies, and you are in for a treat!
 Takes place in June.